Donn Eric Rosen

 Donn Eric Rosen (1929-1986) was a member of the staff of the American Museum of Natural History.
 He was a Distinguished Fellow of the American Society of Ichthyologists and Herpetologists.

 Family

 Born to immigrants Irwin Rosen (b.
 1885) and Anita Gerber Rosen (b.
-1906), Rosen has an older brother : Charles Welles.
+1906), Rosen has an older brother: Charles Welles.
 Both his parents were born in Russia.
 Irwin came to the United States in 1889 and had a career in architecture.
 Anita arrived in the United States prior to 1920.

+Donn E. Rosen married Carmela Berritto, and they had three sons, one of whom, Philip Clark Rosen (1955-2020) was a herpetologist and ecologist, who spent many years studying the Sonoran Desert.

 Works

-Rosen has written over twenty eight scientific papers.
+Rosen earned his degree in 1955, his master's in 1957, and his doctorate in 1959, all from New York University.
+In 1961 he joined the staff of the American Museum of Natural History, and was chairman of the department of ichthyology from 1965 to 1975, presiding over a collection that grew from 500,000 to 1.5 million specimens.

+Rosen was awarded the Frederick Stoye Award for Ichthyology from the American Society of Ichthyologists and Herpetologists in 1952 and 1954, the Leidy Medal of the Academy of Natural Sciences of Philadelphia in 1967, and served as president of the Society of Systematic Zoology from 1975 to 1977.

-Rosen has described twenty three species.
+Rosen authored over twenty-eight scientific papers, and described twenty-three species.